MW100 Support

-This device uses a network interface to communicate, and has a modular design to allow the mixing of DAC, ADC, relay, TTL, and other modules.
-It is also an industrial device primarily used for monitoring, so its design is not optimized for high performance operation.
-The system is actually quite complex, as it can: read modbus channels over both serial and the network, perform calculations on the measurements, set alarms, do logging, etc. Some subset of the functionality is supported, and features have been added as needed.
-However, there is no attempt made to utilize the full capability of the device from EPICS, although the device can be simultaneously controlled by vendor software or the built-in web server, as it supports multiple simultaneous and independent connections.
+The MW100 is an industrial device primarily used for monitoring, so its design is not optimized for high-performance operation.
+The system supports reading Modbus channels over serial and network, performing calculations on measurements, setting alarms, and logging data.
+This driver exposes a subset of the full device functionality.
+The MW100 can be simultaneously controlled by vendor software or its built-in web server, as it supports multiple simultaneous and independent connections.

 The MW100 can handle up to 60 measurement channels, referred to as channels 001-060.
 The math option adds 300 computation channels (A001-A300), 300 communication input channels (C001-C300), and 60 constant channels (K01-K60).